audeering/audobject/docs/usage.rst

     o2 = audobject.Object.from_yaml(yaml_path)
     o2.read()

-This will also work from another location
+This will also work from another location.
-(note that we also move the referenced file here, as its relative location to the YAML file must not change).
+Note that we have to move all referenced files as well, as their relative location to the YAML file must not change.

 .. jupyter-execute::